GenesisFR/HowToBecomeGoodAtShooters/README.md

 - allows you to dictate the pace of the game
 - helps you guess where are your opponents
 - restrains the enemy team options
+- facilitated through the use of utility (ex: flashbangs, smokes)
 - reference: https://www.youtube.com/watch?v=N3K2V3RMpFU and https://www.youtube.com/watch?v=6Tc_STmhZVc

 ### Map knowledge
+- you have to learn the common angles to check
+- you have to learn the common angles people can peek from
+- you have to know the choke points (where both teams meet at the beginning of rounds) so you can use your utility accordingly
+- you have to find/know where to aim to use your utility successfully

 ### Off angle
 - definition: an uncommon angle, usually exposed, where the enemy is not expecting you